-The Corps advertised Phase V of the Dry Creek Project on March 14, 2023 and issued a notice to proceed on June 8th to ROD Construction.
+Phase V of the Dry Creek Project consists of 1 site in Reach 4C and 2 in Reach 2A.
+The Corps advertised the project on March 14, 2023 and issued a notice to proceed to ROD Construction on June 8th.
 ROD mobilized on August 9th and completed most of the features in Reach 4C before having to stop due to the onset of wet weather in November.
-The ramp needed for site access off Dry Creek Road is complete along with the above-water portion of the new channel excavation, the inlets and outlets, and most of the log structures.
-ROD has winterized the banks of the unfinished portion of the side channel and will continue work starting in June 2024.
+ROD has winterized the banks of the unfinished portion of the side channel and will finish this site and construct the remaining three starting in June 2024.